Brian Dooreck MD

 I'm not 50 yet, so should I get screened?

-Colon and rectal cancer (aka colorectal cancer or CRC) rates are growing among younger groups of people, according to a new study by the American Cancer Society (ACS).
+Colon and rectal cancer (aka colorectal cancer or CRC) rates are growing among younger people, according to a new American Cancer Society (ACS) study.
 Estimates show that approximately 12% of colon cancer cases in the U.S. are among individuals under 50.
-This latest finding has spurred the U.S. public health task force to update their colon cancer screening guidelines, recommending that the minimum age change from 50 to 45.
+This latest finding has spurred the U.S. public health task force to update their colon cancer screening guidelines, recommending that the minimum age changes from 50 to 45.

 The Big Picture: Statistics show an upward trend 📈 in colon cancer diagnoses among a younger demographic than in previous decades.